How To Let The Five Candles Of Advent Refresh And Renew

 the “Christmas isn’t just a temporal celebration or the memory of a beautiful (event); Christmas is more … Christmas is an encounter!” – Pope Francis

-The season of Advent is well underway, a season of expectation leading up to Christmas Day.
-But what are we expecting?
-I am going to avoid ragging about the pressure current celebrations add to this expectation, but rather focus on the roots of the Advent Season.
+The season of Advent is all but done, a season of expectation leading up to Christmas Day.
+But what have we been expecting?
+Let’s focus on the roots of the Advent Season.
 From there, we can decide now, today, what our expectations really are.

 Where The Advent Season Started